Sarah627/Java_miniatures/README.md

 We already mentioned before on a successive chapter that methods are used to define reusable code.

-Now we are going to delve deeper in Methods concepts in java context, the following are the point's I'm going to discuss:
+Now we are going to delve deeper in Methods concepts in Java context, the following are the point's I'm going to discuss:

   1. Method definition.
   2. Method Invocation